NYCSwan/algorithms/README.md

 # algorithms
 Solutions to common algorithms and cracking the coding interview questions
 ##
-Questions or comments about my solutions contact me
+Always looking for new questions to solve or interesting solutions.
+Questions or comments about my solutions contact me here: https://github.com/NYCSwan/algorithms/issues